Coloradans teaching unity through celebrating Kwanzaa

 A lot of people think the week between Christmas and New Year's Eve is kind of a lost time where nothing is going on, but that couldn't be further from the truth.
 It's actually Kwanzaa and a great opportunity to learn about the other people we share the world with.

-"It's an African American celebration but it's for everybody," said Kala Greene with the Stiles African American Heritage Center.
+"It's an African American celebration but it's for everybody," said Kala Greene with the Stiles African American Heritage Center in Denver.

 Wednesday was the second day of Kwanzaa 2023 or the celebration of the principle of Kujichagulia.
 When we are called to explore and understand self-determination.